techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-30_15-41_1.webp)

-By pressing the “SHOW REPORT” button you can view the resulting reports.
+By pressing the `SHOW REPORT` button you can view the resulting reports.

 ![Text](/img/2021-07-30_15-42.webp)